fossxo/fossxo-gdd/source/technical-design/security.rst

 ===================
 Supply Chain Attack
 ===================
-A supply chain attack is where cyber-attacker compromises part of the supply chain to attack downstream systems.
+A supply chain attack is where cyber-attacker compromises libraries or other dependencies of an application to attack systems that use the application.
 The game makes extensive use of third party libraries, thus at an elevated risk for this type of attack.
 It only takes one of the dependent libraries being compromised for the user's system to be put at risk.

 To mitigate this risk several steps are taken including generating a software bill of materials and using tools to automate package auditing.